contrast-zone/t-rewriter.js/README.md

 A lot of research is invested in conceptualisation of Tricosm, and it is still heavily under construction.
 During its conceptualisation journey, it has been an agile experimenting project, advancing its theoretical background with each iteration.
 Curious readers may want to skim over [historical documents directory](https://github.com/tricosm/tricosm/tree/master/history) that theorize about the successive iterations (notice that we recycled some names for parts of the latest Tricosm iteration).

-The most recent iteration [draft document](draft/tricosm.md) is in preparation phase.
+The most recent iteration [working draft](draft/tricosm.md) is in preparation phase.

 Related to Tricosm, various experiments in Javascript were conducted with term rewriting concepts, finally achieving some promising results.
 Please refer to [Rewrite.js](https://github.com/contrast-zone/rewrite.js) project for more information about the latest experiment.